maximus687/Digi-Bank/README.md

 # Ionic Training Lab - Angular

-This project is the starting point for the Angular based self-guided trainings provided by Angular.
+This project is the starting point for the Angular based self-guided trainings provided by Ionic.
 These trainings provide information for the use of the following products:

 - Identity Vault
 - Auth Connect